SimianLogic/ITGM220_W15/README.md

 ##4:2
 No more Chess!
 Homework 4 = one extra week.
 Do Chess if you're brave... or Match-3!
 In Flash OR Processing.

-* More gamestate.
-* More image rendering.
-* Basic animation.
+* Framework deep dive.

-Let's de-construct a Processing Match-3 game and build a code map.
+* Let's de-construct a finished Match-3 game in Processing.
-Then let's re-assemble it "the flash way."

-Assign Project 1
+* Walk through the steps necessary to construct that Match-3 game.
+* Help with Pong if there's time.

 ##5:1
 HOMEWORK 3 (Pong) DUE

-Finish up Match-3 -> Flash port.
+* Port Processing Match-3 to Flash

+ASSIGN PROJECT 1: PORT ONE OF THE 3 STARTER GAMES TO FLASH -- DUE 7:1 @ EOD YOUR "PORT" MUST HAVE:
+  3 screens -- Menu, Gameplay, Game Over at least 1 button at least 1 image loaded from disk

 ##5:2
 Studio time!
-Help with Project 1 & Homework 4 (Match3/Chess)
+Help with Project 1 (Flash Port) & Homework 4 (Match3/Chess)

 ##6:1
-HOMEWORK 4 DUE (Match-3 in Flash/Processing or Chess in Processing) PROJECT 1 DUE
+HOMEWORK 4 DUE (Match-3 in Flash/Processing or Chess in Processing)

 Introduce Unity & C#
 Unity exercises.